Nikolawut/Nikolawut/README.md

-# Hi there, I'm Nikola! 👋
+# Hey there, I'm Nikola!

 Welcome to my GitHub!
 I'm a passionate programmer on a journey to continually improve my skills and make a positive impact through code.
 With a love for problem-solving and a dedication to lifelong learning, I'm striving to become one of the best in the field.